-Nevada Bill Would Target Hotels That Tolerate Prostitution
+Nevada bill would target hotels that tolerate prostitution

-A state lawmaker is proposing Nevada give cities and counties the explicit ability to shut down hotels where prostitution arrests are repeatedly made.
-Assemblyman John Hambrick said Thursday that Assembly Bill 217 would help curb human trafficking.
+A state lawmaker has proposed that Nevada give cities and counties the explicit authority to shut down hotels where prostitution arrests are repeatedly made.
+Assemblyman John Hambrick said Thursday that his bill would help curb human trafficking by keeping hotel managers from turning a blind eye to illegal prostitution.

 Add your comments below